Entomology: the larger insects of Wales (Cancelled)June 12, 2020 - June 14, 2020

-Home » Entomology: The Larger Insects of Wales
+Home » Entomology: the larger insects of Wales (Cancelled)

 Learn how to observe and identify the larger insects of Wales.

 The larger insects of Wales: what are they?
 What are their key features?
 Which species do they belong to?
 This course aims to answer these questions and more through a range of workshops, field-work and practical hands on experience.

 This course is run at CAT by Aberystwyth University.
 Please book the course through Aberystwyth University online or by calling 01970 621 580 before booking accommodation at CAT.

 - Duration: three days

 - Upcoming date: Fri 12th – Sun 14th June 2020